Tha Carter

 Tha Carter is the fourth studio album by American rapper Lil Wayne.
 It was released on June 29, 2004, by Cash Money Records and Universal Records.
-The production on the album was mostly handled by Cash Money's former in-house producer Mannie Fresh, before Mannie left the label.
-The album spawned four sequels: Tha Carter II, Tha Carter III, Tha Carter IV, and Tha Carter V.
+The album was produced primarily by Cash Money's former in-house producer Mannie Fresh, before Mannie left the label.
+A chopped and screwed version of the album was also released in 2004.
+The album spawned five sequels: Tha Carter II, Tha Carter III, Tha Carter IV, Tha Carter V, and Tha Carter VI.

-The album debuted at number five on the US Billboard 200 chart, selling 116,000 copies in its first week.
+The album debuted at number five on the US Billboard 200 chart and received favorable reviews from critics, selling 116,000 copies in its first week.
+"Go D.J." became Wayne's first mainstream hit as a lead artist, reaching the top 15 of the Billboard Hot 100.
 The album was later certified platinum by the Recording Industry Association of America (RIAA) in September 2020.

-Singles
+Background and singles

+Tha Carter was originally slated to launch in late 2003, but due to a change in musical direction, features and legal issues, it was revised into the mixtape Da Drought.
+Much of the beats for the album were crafted by then-Cash Money's frequent record producer Mannie Fresh.
+Wayne eschewed writing and developing his rhymes with intention, and instead focused on feeling, entering a stream-of-consciousness state where he freestyled much of lyrics on the spot.
+Stylistically the album was developed with tastemakers and public perception in mind, but with a distinct Cash Money/NOLA bent: "We do what people want us to do, but our way," he confirmed.

 The album's lead single, "Bring It Back" was released on April 10, 2004, while its second single, "Go D.J." was released on October 5, 2004.
-Both songs were produced by and featured guest vocals from then-Cash Money's frequent record producer Mannie Fresh.
+Both songs were produced by and featured guest vocals from Mannie Fresh.
 The album's third single, "Earthquake" was released on March 27, 2005.
 The song was produced by and featured guest vocals from fellow record producer Jazze Pha.

 Commercial performance

 Tha Carter debuted at number five on the US Billboard 200 chart, selling 116,000 copies in its first week.
 This became Wayne's third US top-ten debut.
-As of November 2005, the album has sold 878,000 copies in the US, according to Nielsen SoundScan.
+As of November 2005, the album has sold 878,000 copies in the US, according to Nielsen SoundScan being certified Platinum for shipments of over a million copies in the United States.
 On September 25, 2020, the album was certified 2× platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of two million units in the United States.